-Clergy members and professional counselors are not mandated reporters, and, thus, are able to keep anything reported to them as confidential.
+Clergy members and professional counselors are not mandated reporters, and, thus, are able to keep most things reported to them as confidential.
 Members of the St. Norbert College community are encouraged to speak with either a clergy member or a professional counselor if they are unsure if they want to file an official report.
-If and when they deem it appropriate, clergy or professional counselors will encourage and inform you of procedures to report crimes on a voluntary, confidential basis for inclusion in the annual disclosure of crime statistics or to pursue an investigation.
+The College encourages its pastoral and professional counselors, if and when they deem it appropriate, to inform you of procedures to report crimes on a voluntary, confidential basis for inclusion in the annual disclosure of crime statistics or to pursue an investigation.